dhague/vpower/README.md

     if 77 is shown in the output grid, then edit `bme280.py` and change `0x76` to `0x77` (at line 27 or thereabouts)

+3. Edit `bme280.py` and surround the `print` arguments with parentheses (for Python 3 compatibility).

-3. Running `python bme280.py` should output the chip's data and the current temperature, pressure & humidity
+4. Running `python3 bme280.py` should output the chip's data and the current temperature, pressure & humidity

 ## Running the virtual power meter (manual)